 Rare earthquake strikes New Jersey, shaking reported across state

 A magnitude 3.1 earthquake struck in East Freehold, New Jersey, early Wednesday morning, the U.S. Geological Survey reported.
-Residents took to social media to express their shock at the rare occurrence as numerous reports of shaking have been reported across the state.
+Residents took to social media to express their shock at the rare occurrence as numerous reports of shaking have been reported across the state and in New York City.

+Hundreds of people as far away as Philadelphia and Long Island, New York, contributed to the USGS' "Did You Feel It?" map, reporting only weak or light shaking and no damage.

+"It would be very surprising for us to see anything more than you know, damaged shelves or picture frames falling off of windows," said Robert Sanders, a geophysicist with the survey.

 NJ.com reports that on Aug.
 23, 2011, a 5.8 magnitude earthquake in central Virginia shook buildings in New Jersey.
 It was one of the largest earthquakes ever recorded in the eastern U.S.